davidcalhoun/deep-object-assign-with-reduce/readme.md

 `yarn add deep-object-assign-with-reduce`

 ## Changelog
+* `3.0.0` - dropped Node 8 and 9 support.
+Please use `2.x` if you wish to use an older version of Node.
 * `2.0.0` - dropped IE 11 support in order to dramatically reduce filesize.
 * `1.2.0` - added `deepAssignOptions` to give more control over array and object merging
 * `1.1.0` - fixed RegExp as values, Symbols as keys.
 Moved to Rollup, Jest.
 Updated Babel.